agiistira/AI-Realtime-Meeting-Summarization/README.md

 ### Model used

 - OpenAI Whisper as Automatic Speech Recognition
-- facebook/bart-large-cnn open LLM for Summarize the transcription
+- Hugging Face Transformers from facebook/bart-large-cnn open LLM for Summarize the transcription